kejohnson1231/Crosswords/README.md

 ### Technology and Sources:

-Python, Jupyter, Selenium, Pandas, Numpy, Pyspark, matplotlib, scikitlearn, The New York Times
+Python, Jupyter, Selenium, Pandas, Numpy, Pyspark, matplotlib, SciPy, The New York Times